Frederick Thomas Sargood: Political career

-Although Sargood' political leanings were conservative, he had piloted the first Factories Act through the Council with skill, and in his own firm, the Saturday half-holiday had been brought in as far back as 1852.
-Sargood joined the George Turner government in September 1894 as Minister of Defence, but about three months later again resigned on a question of principle.
-He again took up the position of Leader of the Council and had a prominent part in the Federation movement.
-His views on the tariff prevented his being elected as one of the Victorian delegates to the 1897 convention, but at the first federal election in 1901 he was elected as one of the senators for Victoria in spite of the opposition of the protectionist press.
+Although Sargood's political leanings were conservative, he had piloted the first Factories Act through the Council with skill and, in his own firm, the Saturday half-holiday had been brought in as far back as 1852.
+Sargood joined the George Turner government in September 1894 as Minister of Defence but, about three months later, again resigned on a question of principle.
+He resumed the position of Leader of the Council and played a prominent part in the Federation movement.
+His views on the tariff prevented his being elected as one of the Victorian delegates to the 1897 convention but, at the first federal election in 1901, he was elected as one of the senators for Victoria, in spite of the opposition of the protectionist press.
 When the Senate met he was nominated for the position of President which, however, went to Sir Richard Baker by 21 votes to 12.
-Sargood, however, took a leading position in the Senate.
+Subsequently, Sargood took a leading position in the Senate.

 Late life and legacy

-Sargood was created Companion of the Order of St Michael and St George (CMG) in 1885 and was knighted KCMG in 1890.
-He died suddenly while on a holiday in Taihape, New Zealand on 2 January 1903.
-He was the first serving Australian Senator to die in office.
+Sargood was prominently connected with many philanthropic and religious movements.
+He was created Companion of the Order of St Michael and St George (CMG) in 1885 and was knighted KCMG in 1890.
+On 2 January 1903, he died suddenly of heart failure while on a holiday in Taihape, New Zealand, and was buried at St Kilda Cemetery.
+He was the first Australian senator to die in office.
 Lady Sargood survived him with five sons and four daughters of the first marriage, and one daughter of the second.

-Sargood was prominently connected with many philanthropic and religious movements.

 The large Rippon Lea Estate in Elsternwick was originally built for Sargood in 1868.

 One son, Frederick George Sargood, moved to Sydney and became a prominent retailer.
 He lived for a time in Rippon Grange, a mansion in Water Street, Wahroonga, which was designed by Howard Joseland.
 The Sargood family vault is located in Gore Hill cemetery, St Leonards.